RS001 – Chemical Hygiene Plan

 • Chemical Fume Hoods

 Laboratory chemical hoods are designed to partially enclose processes and or equipment that generate air contaminants such as gases, vapors, fumes or particulates.
 Whenever possible, employees should handle hazardous chemicals within laboratory chemical hoods.
 The location of a laboratory chemical hood affects its effectiveness in capturing and/or containing air contaminants.
-Ideally, a laboratory chemical hood should be in an area of minimal traffic.
+Ideally, laboratory chemical hoods should be located in an area of minimal traffic.
 When a person walks by a laboratory chemical hood, turbulence can be created near the hood face causing contaminants to be drawn outside the hood.

-Laboratory chemical hoods shall be evaluated annually by the Office of Research Safety Affairs.
+Laboratory chemical hoods shall be evaluated annually by the Office of Research Safety.
 The evaluation shall include a face velocity test, airflow visualization test, and airflow alarm assessment test.
 The evaluation procedure is contained within Appendix B: Laboratory Chemical Hood Evaluation Procedure.
 Each laboratory chemical hood shall be labeled with a sticker indicating the last successful evaluation date for such hood.
 Laboratory employees must contact Facilities or the Office of Research Safety when a fume hood is not working properly or if the airflow monitor is in alarm.

 • Chemical fume hoods must be marked to indicate the proper sash position for optimum hood performance.
 The chemical fume hood sash should be positioned at or below this height whenever working with hazardous chemicals that could generate toxic gases, vapors, fumes, aerosols or particulates.